ncn-foreigners/BlockingPy/docs/examples/deduplication.md

 - High reduction ratio (`0.9999`) indicating significant reduction in comparison space
 - High recall (`97.04%`) showing most true duplicates are found

 The block size distribution shows most blocks contain 1-3 records, with a few larger blocks which could occur due to the fact that even records without duplicates will be grouped it to one of the blocks.
-This is not a problem since those pairs would not be matched when performing one-to-one record linkage afterwards.
+This is not a problem since those pairs would not be matched when performing one-to-one comparison afterwards.
 This demonstrates BlockingPy's effectiveness at identifying potential duplicates while drastically reducing the number of required comparisons.